Hello and welcome,

 With a deep appreciation for my ancestors that immigrated to Australia during the 1800’s, I respectfully research and share their stories.
 Through their stories I am connected to place and historical moments.
 In bringing them to light I become a conscious co-creator of future moments by letting go of past ties and owning the strengths passed down genetically.

-place and travel
+place and connection

 Born in Melbourne, Victoria (a place fondly in my heart), I currently live in Perth, Western Australia.
 My adult-kids are all now walking their own path, so I too am walking a new path.
 Some days courageously others with trepidation.